The Clean New Buildings Climate Act

 Thank you to all who able attend the Council hearing and/or the voting session wearing our electrifying “Electrify HoCo'' t-shirts.
 We were a show of force.
 Thank you, as well, to all who signed letters, wrote emails, called Council members and submitted oral and written testimony.
 A special shout-out to the high school students, whose passion and commitment for a safe climate had an enormous influence on elected officials.
 Council members noted several times that community support was very strong and that they heard us loud and clear.

-As noted during the voting session, this legislation is just step one: a report.
-As we like to say: This is the end of the beginning.
-The latest draft HoCo Climate Action Plan will be released soon, and the latest draft of HoCo By Design is being reviewed by the Planning Board.
 We will need to stay active and strong throughout this year and into next spring, when we will gear up for the work of implementing the December report recommendations to require new buildings be all-electric.
 Councilwoman Deb Jung said near the end of the voting session: “I do hope that you will be back in a year once the report is issued and we are looking at step two, because ….that’s going to take some heavy lifting.
 We look forward to your continued support and participation in this process.”

 EXPLORE THE BENEFITS OF ELECTRIFICATION